At least 15 killed in grenade attack in northern Kenya

 Residents in the remote area rely on vigilante groups for security.
 Many homesteads have weapons to deter invaders, while herders often carry guns to protect their animals because there is barely any police presence.

-The region is also awash with guns due to its proximity to unstable neighbours such as Somalia, where al Qaeda-linked militants have been fighting to topple the government.
+The region is also awash with guns due to its proximity to unstable neighbors such as Somalia, where al Qaeda-linked militants have been fighting to topple the government.

 Kenya's north also borders Ethiopia, where the armed Oromo Liberation Front has made sporadic incursions into the country.